Richard L. Duchossois: Awards and honors

 He received a Purple Heart and two Bronze Stars for his military service in World War II.

 His awards include the 1986 American Jockey Club's Gold Medal, the 1988 Special Sovereign Award from the Jockey Club of Canada, and Lord Derby Award from the Horserace Writers and Reporters Association of Great Britain, the Joe Palmer Award for Meritorious Service to Racing from the National Turf Writers Association, the 2003 Eclipse Award of Merit, and in 2019 inducted into the Chicagoland Sports Hall of Fame.
 That same year, Duchossois was voted into the National Museum of Racing and Hall of Fame as one of its esteemed Pillars of the Turf.

 He received an honorary Doctor of Laws degree from Washington and Lee.
 In 2015, Washington and Lee University honored him with the Washington Award.

-With his wife Judi in 2014, they received the Sword of Loyola award from Loyola University Chicago for their philanthropy.
+In 2014, he and his wife Judi received the Sword of Loyola award from Loyola University Chicago for their philanthropy.